UBC-DSCI/introduction-to-datascience-python/source/viz.md

 ).facet(
     "Expt",
     columns=1,
-    title="Histogram of relative accuracy of Michelson’s speed of light data" )
+    title="Histogram of relative error of Michelson’s speed of light data" )

 ```